11-year-old boy dies after shooting off Glen Oaks Drive; 17-year-old booked for four attempted murder charges

 Police say the motive of the shooting is unknown at this time.
 It is not clear where the four counts of attempted murder were sourced from.

-Police also did not initially release the name of the teenager, or whether the teenager and the child were related in any way.
+Police also did not initially release the name of the teenager but said the child and the teenager were not related.

 Trending News